Akshith-github/fellowship-submission-python/README.md

    $ chmod +x ./README.md
    $ ln -s task.sh task
    ```
+   >"ln -s task.sh task" command may return "ln: failed to create symbolic link 'task': File exists" if task file is already in folder

    After the successfull execution of the above command, the tests can be run by below commands.

    1. To install the dependencies